grn-it/symfony-application-handling-exceptions/README.md

 # Symfony Application Handling Exceptions

-An sample application showing how to handle uncaught exceptions with an additional normalizer.
+An sample application showing how to handle uncaught exceptions.

 All uncaught exceptions are handled by the Symfony kernel and return data created by SerializerErrorRenderer (via ProblemNormalizer), either TwigErrorRenderer or HtmlErrorRenderer.